Taysom Hill Player Prop Bets for NFL Week 14 | New Orleans vs. New York 12/12/2021

 Season Stats

-- This year Hill has collected 320 passing yards (26.7 per game) while going 26-for-49 (53.1% completion percentage) and throwing two touchdowns and five interceptions.
+- Hill has thrown for 320 yards (26.7 ypg), completing 53.1% of his passes and recording two touchdown passes and five interceptions this season.

-- He also has 205 rushing yards on 31 carries with three touchdowns, averaging 17.1 yards per game.
+- He's also helped out on the ground, with 205 rushing yards (17.1 ypg) on 31 carries with three rushing touchdowns.

-- The Saints, who rank 17th in the NFL in points scored, have attempted a pass 53.2% of the time while running the football 46.8% of the time.
+- The Saints have thrown the football in 53.2% of their plays from scrimmage this year while staying on the ground 46.8% of the time.
+This offensive attack ranks 17th in the NFL in points scored.

 - Hill has thrown two passes in the red zone this season, 1.9% of his team's red zone plays.